michaelachrisco/Accela-GitHub-Resources/README.md

 # Accela-GitHub-Resources
-List of Accela Github Resources
+List of Accela Github Resources.
+Pull Requests are Welcome!